-Schiff says Trump's Ukraine call could justify impeachment
+U.S. Democrat Schiff says Trump's Ukraine call could justify impeachment

 Before Congressional Democrats move for impeachment, they need to “persuade the public that this is the right thing to do,” Schiff said.

-Trump, reports said, urged Zelensky, a comedian who had just won election, to speak with Giuliani.
+According to Friday’s reports, Trump urged Zelensky, a comedian who had just won election, to speak with Giuliani.

 Giuliani, the former New York City mayor, has promoted the allegations against Biden and his son, Hunter, and acknowledged that he pressed for a Ukrainian investigation.